Mesa3D/.github/profile/README.md

 This GitHub organisation contains read-only mirrors of projects in https://gitlab.freedesktop.org/mesa/, for two purposes:
-- Discoverability: GitHub is popular, people are likely to be searching for projects here.
+- CI: GitHub provides macOS runners, which we make use of to try to keep the macOS build working.
 - Organisation: people using GitHub can fork repos here instead of making independent repositories, which allows all the forks to be under the same umbrella.